/

 Is the Amazon eero router included?

-Router hardware varies.
-TalkTalk says new customers usually get a Sagemcom Wi-Fi Hub and, in some cases, an Amazon eero, depending on the package and speed.
+Router hardware varies by package and speed.
+TalkTalk’s Full Fibre pages currently highlight the Wi-Fi Hub 3, while its router FAQ says new customers usually get a Sagemcom Wi-Fi Hub or, in some cases, an Amazon eero.

 Can I get TalkTalk TV?